Mission Statement and Learning Goals

 The Philosophy Department’s curriculum is built around the idea that philosophy is good for people outside of academic life.
 It offers personal enrichment as you reflect on your own beliefs and values.
 It offers analysis of concepts like power, truth, consciousness and even humor that have applications in politics, culture, science, and policy.

-We understand Public Philosophy as: (a) contributing to a better understanding of existing social concerns and helping with possible solutions, (b) encouraging philosophical inquiry and reflection as valuable practices for everyday life, and/or (c) exposing a general audience to philosophical ideas, schools of thought, and methods of inquiry.
-While engaging in Public Philosophy one should always be (d) open to one’s preconceived views of philosophy changing as a result of the intentional and reflective interaction with a general public.
+We understand public philosophy as a dynamic, evolving practice informed by intentional and reflective interaction with a general public.
+This includes: (a) contributing to a better understanding of existing social concerns and helping with possible solutions, (b) encouraging philosophical inquiry and reflection as valuable practices for everyday life, and/or (c) exposing a general audience to philosophical ideas, schools of thought, and methods of inquiry.

 Philosophy draws on and cultivates wonder by stepping back from everyday experience to reflect on fundamental questions of truth, meaning and value.
 Socrates’ conviction that “the unexamined life is not worth living” invites students into the ongoing reflective and critical conversation about these fundamental questions, from their ancient roots to their contemporary manifestations.